 The second coolest place to stay in Iceland is this hotel which has been featured by Forbes, Evening Standard, and Elle.
 There are several suites to choose from, some of which have private pools.
 There are several things to do near the Blue Lagoon which you can do during your stay here.

-Both the Blue Lagoon and The Retreat are located about 45 minutes, 50 kilometers from Reykjavik.
+Both the Blue Lagoon and The Retreat are located about 45 minutes, 31 miles from Reykjavik.

 This hotel has been featured in Forbes, Conde Nast Traveler, and Lonely Planet Travel News.
-The Bubble Hotel is about 71 kilometers from Reyjavik which is an hour’s drive.
+The Bubble Hotel is about 44 miles from Reyjavik which is an hour’s drive.
 There are 18 bubble rooms where you can sleep under the stars or simply watch the Northern Lights.

 The Tree Bubble